As a result of the pandemic, there's been a shift in recent years to virtual conferences.

 Additionally, an online conference enables you to create a product — recordings from your conference — that you can continue to share and use as a lead generation tool for months and years after the initial live launch.

-And, finally, there's the obvious: sometimes unforeseen circumstances can make in-person conferences in certain locations simply impossible.
+And, finally, there's the obvious: sometimes unforeseen circumstances, like a global pandemic, can make in-person conferences in certain locations simply impossible.

 Emily Raleigh, HubSpot's Marketing Manager of Brand and Strategic Partnerships, provides some advice if you suddenly find yourself shifting your in-person event to a virtual one: "If you are shifting from a live event, try to add extra value to the viewers who are now tuning in online.
 Do an extra session.
 Offer more Q&A time.
 Give an extra special offer.
 Find creative ways to add extra delight moments."